Are there any income requirements when applying for a loan as a pensioner?

 If you pass away before the joint loan has been repaid, the other loan holder will become solely responsible for the loan and will need to make the pre-agreed repayments.

-Is more of a risk involved in taking out a loan as a pensioner?
+Is there more of a risk involved in taking out a loan as a pensioner?

 Whatever your age, the risks of taking out a loan remain the same.
 Failing to make or falling behind on the required repayments are possibilities that you need to think about very carefully before making a commitment to a financial product.